lzhang22/Job-transitions/README.md

 ## What's your next job?

-### Project introduction and motivation
+### Project motivation
 A web app I developed as my Insight project.
-The motivation of the project is that job transitions is often stressful; it can be hard to figure out what next job might be good for you.
+The motivation of the project is that job transitions are often stressful; it can be hard to figure out what next job might be good for you.
 I made a web app that provides users with personalized information about potential future jobs and skills important for such jobs.

 ### Methodology
 __Data__: to look at job transitions that have actually occurred, I used job experiences listed in resumes, which list job experiences in chronological order.